passingcuriosity/talks/README.md

 - [*Some notes on grammar and type theory*](grammar-types/) is some notes I wrote after listening to a presentation to the Aristotelian Society.

+- [*Linear programming and the simplex method*](simplex/) contains notes on the simplex method for solving linear programming problems.